• Shop

 «A white from black grapes» is more powerful and complex, but just as elegant, as a Blanc of the Blancs....

-• Champagne shower
+• Champagne Shower

 If you have to, you can splash champagne instead of drinking it.
 Apparently it does...